yukwokto/Pygame-Arcade_Game-Project/README.md

 # Pygame-Project
-This is a python project featuring the library with pygame.
+A classic mini-game python project featuring the library with pygame.
+The concepts of object oriented programming is heavily emphaized.
-This project features OOP concepts in developing a game.
+Fancy graphics, sound effects, and smooth player movement highlight this exciting mini game.
+As a player, your mission is to avoid pirate in the ocean, and successfully navigate to treasure buried under the island.